emax-77/Cycling-Club/README.md

 - Auth app added to the project.
 - A confirmation email is sent to the user after registration for the club event.
 - Contact template with 'contact us' form added to the project - emailing the club admin.
-- The project got a new modern look (with some new CSS)
+- The project got a new look (with some new CSS)
+- Balance_graph.html fixed (with grid container)

 # Technology Stack
 - Frontend: HTML, CSS